ryanrobertsname/laravel-elasticsearch-repository/README.md

 ### Setup ###

-As an example for this section we will have a "products" index which contains two different types, "phones" and "phone_cases".
+As an example for this section we will have a "products" index which contains two different types, "product" and "product_owner".

 #### Migrations: ####